 Don't leave garbage on the course.
 Carry it to an aid station and dispose of it.
 These trails are pristine and we want to keep them that way.

-Certain sections of course are quite technical and you’ll be running/hiking up and down many a steep side-hill.
-Don’t take your footing for granted.
-Course is exposed.
+Many sections of the course are quite technical and you’ll be bootin up and down hills that will make you wonder why the hell you signed up.
+Take it one step at a time and never take your footing for granted.
+The course is steep and exposed.
 Dress accordingly.

 BEAVER FLAT 50 ACCOMMODATIONS

 Looking for a place to put up your legs before and after the race?
-Check out our friends at Home Inn and Suites Swift Current.
-They are providing a discounted room rate and complimentary water bottle for participants and free rooms for volunteers, yes, FREE ROOMS FOR VOLUNTEERS.
-Let us know if you are volunteering and need a place to stay, because Home Inn and Suites has you covered.
+Check out our friends at Days Inn Swift Current.
+They are providing a discounted room rate and free rooms for volunteers, yes, FREE ROOMS FOR VOLUNTEERS.
+Let us know if you are volunteering and need a place to stay, because Days Inn has you covered.